I had the opportunity to hunt Texas with my good friend Russ Meyer from OUTDOORS INTERNATIONAL.

-He is all that and a sack of chips when it comes to hunting and he is an authoritative Grand Poobah on anything Archery.
+He is all that and a sack of chips when it comes to hunting and he is an authoritative Grand Poobah on anything archery hunting.
 Russ is just flat cool to hang with also.
 It was an amazing trip fueled by laughter and the making of a new friend Darryl Worley along the way.
 It is funny what conversations can start with what camo pattern you wear on a plane.
-Let me tell you Daryl Worley is a man strong in his convictions as a Christian, Country Legend, Father and Hunter.
+Let me tell you Daryl Worley is a man strong in his convictions as a Christian, Country Music Legend, Father and Hunter.
 He is also just a flat awesome guy to chat with.

-The focus now was on a Blackbuck, I thought they were amazing animals.
-Black Buck pedestal mount is what I was thinking.
+Blackbuck pedestal mount is what I was thinking.
 I worked out a deal with the outfitter on the trophy fees, and we set out looking for my blackbuck.
 Guess what they never arrived, never saw any I guess that’s why they call it hunting.
-We saw Whitetail, and other animals but no Black Buck.
+We saw whitetail, and other animals but no black buck.
 Then it sounded like the ground was coming apart, as a small herd of Oryx Scimitar antelope came in to water.
 I saw the markings of the body, and the horns and it was a done deal.

-This is where our Friends Mr. Raccoon comes into play.
-After Dinner Russ and I were not tired, so we thought we would stay up listening for pigs.
+After dinner Russ and I were not tired, so we thought we would stay up listening for pigs.
 After freezing for a while at least I was, we called it a night.
 That was until we saw a pair of eyes staring from a big Oak Tree.
 Hmmmm this sounded much funner than having a bedtime.
 We put the worlds worst stalk on the tree, talking and laughing because he wasn’t going anywhere.
 Russ hit him with the green light, I used my Black Diamond headlamp to light my pins and I let and arrow fly.
 I wasn’t sure if I hit him or not, I thought I could hear him peeing though.
 I told Russ to watch out he was urinating, he laughed and said I’m pretty sure it was blood.

 - My consultant’s communication before, during and after the trip was perfect, I couldn’t have asked for more.